Becoming a U.S. citizen is a momentous achievement, but the naturalization process can often feel overwhelming.

 Once your background check is complete, you will be scheduled for a naturalization interview with a USCIS officer.
 During the interview, the officer will review your N-400 application, ask questions about your application, and test your knowledge of U.S. history and government (the civics test) and your ability to speak, read, and write in English.

-At Immigration Spurgin, we’ll help you prepare for this interview by conducting mock interviews, providing study materials for the civics test, and coaching you on what to expect.
+We’ll help you prepare for this interview by conducting mock interviews, providing study materials for the civics test, and coaching you on what to expect.
 This preparation is crucial for a successful interview.

 If you successfully pass your interview and the USCIS officer determines you are eligible, you will be scheduled for an Oath of Allegiance ceremony.